Registration Details & Policies

 Each product owner in the sessions is required to bring the equipment listed below:

-• System vendors are required to reserve their own testing suite(s).
-See page 2 for hotel reservation information.
+- System vendors are required to reserve their own testing suite(s).
+See the Compliance Workshop webpage for hotel reservation information.

 Testing Schedules and Retesting: